 The ASO attracts the finest musicians from the world's stage to produce performances of the high quality normally experienced in a larger city.
 Members of the orchestra are professional musicians active in Northwest Ohio and Southeast Michigan.
 These musicians have trained at prestigious music schools including Juilliard, Eastman, Yale, and the University of Michigan and they perform with other professional orchestras, ballets, and opera companies.
 Many teach music in the region, in private studios, colleges, universities, and public schools.

-The orchestra regularly collaborates with extraordinary soloists, including prize winners of the Naumburg, Leeds, and Tchaikovsky competitions.
-ASO guest artists have appeared with internationally-known orchestras in venues ranging from New York's Carnegie Hall and Lincoln Center to Vienna's Musikverein.
-Recent ASO soloists have appeared with the New York Philharmonic, Philadelphia Orchestra, Los Angeles Philharmonic, and the Dresden Staatskapelle, as well as other prestigious orchestras around the world.
+The orchestra regularly collaborates with extraordinary soloists, including prize winners of the Young Concert Artists International Auditions, Leeds International Piano Competition, and Tchaikovsky competitions.
+ASO guest artists have appeared with internationally-known orchestras in venues ranging from New York’s Carnegie Hall and Lincoln Center to Vienna's Musikverein.
+Recent ASO soloists have appeared with the New York Philharmonic, Philadelphia Orchestra, Los Angeles Philharmonic, as well as other prestigious orchestras around the world.

 The ASO serves as the Professional Orchestra-in-Residence at Adrian College and is governed by a community-based volunteer Board of Directors.
-The ASO would not succeed without support from individuals like you!
+The ASO would not succeed without support from its community.
 The ASO is a Michigan non-profit 501(c)(3) corporation and is funded through concert ticket sales, program advertising, sponsorships, foundation and government grants and donations from our loyal patrons.

 We hope you will choose to enrich your life with live music.
 We are confident that you will find ASO concerts to be remarkable experiences.